tensorchord/envd-docs/docs/api/cli/cli.md

 **--registry-config**="": Path to a JSON file containing registry configuration.
 Cannot be used with 'registry' or 'registry-ca-keypair'

-**--ssh-keypair, -k**="": Manually specify ssh key pair as `publicKey,privateKey`.
-Envd will generate a keypair at /home/runner/.config/envd/id_rsa_envd.pub and /home/runner/.config/envd/id_rsa_envd if not specified
+**--ssh-keypair, -k**="": Manually specify ssh key pair as `publicKey,privateKey`. envd will generate a keypair at /home/runner/.config/envd/id_rsa_envd.pub and /home/runner/.config/envd/id_rsa_envd if not specified

 **--use-http**: Use HTTP instead of HTTPS for the registry

-**--with-autocomplete**: Add envd autocompletions
+**--with-autocomplete**: Add envd auto-completions

 ## run, c